 We love welcoming families to Cromford Mills!
 Learn about the children who used to work here, the machines that made Arkwright rich, and the man who built the mill: Sir Richard Arkwright himself.
 Watch the water crash into the wheel pit, enjoy tasty treats from our cafes and discover the beautiful wild areas beyond the Mill Walls.
 Then don’t forget to feed the ducks before you go home!

-Please note: Cromford Mills is currently closed due to coronavirus restrictions.
+Please note: Cromford Mills is open, but the Visitor Centre is still closed.
+Guided Tours will restart on 17th May.
 Please see our Visit Us page for the most up-to-date visitor information.

 Here are some answers to some Frequently Asked Questions.
 If you have a question that is not answered below, or you would like to give us feedback on your visit, you can email Eleanor at email@example.com.